kovacing/git-demo/README.md

 # git-demo
-This is a workshop repo 20250429
+This is a workshop repo 20250429 - aashimaahuja